nuwanwp/Certification/Implement and manage storage.md

 - Server side and Client side (client side is encrypt data before upload)
 - You can use encryption scopes to create secure boundaries between data that resides in the same storage account but belongs to different customers.
 - When you upload a new blob with an encryption scope, you cannot change the default access tier for that blob also cannot set to archive tier
-- Once an encryption scope is created, it is tied to data encryption, and deletion could compromise data security
+- Once an encryption scope is created, it is tied to data encryption, and deletion could compromise data security and cannot delete.

 ## Networking